adis300/BestLeetCode/README.md

 ## What is it?
 This is an unofficial FAST(est) C++ solution set to problem sets in LeetCode.com.
 We hope this repository can help people to write flexible programs.

+Warning: This repository targets at speed.
+Some solutions are elegant while some are not.
+Some objects are not deleted because I am targeting at the speed bench mark on LeetCode.com just for fun.

 ## Why I create it.
 Some of my colleagues spend a lot of time on LeetCode.com either for job seeking or sharpening their skills.
 I became curious and tried to solve a few problems on it.
 When my solution runs slower than other solutions, I feel unsatisfied.
 I tried improving my solution as well as searching for better solutions online.
 I found people posting meaning less just-working solutions here and there in blogs; lots of solutions are not neat nor fast.
 So I read through the nice ones, try to optimize them and create better solution for myself.
 I hope this repository that I am editing can help people write simple or performant code as they wish.
 Writing readable and elegant solutions are easy for most advanced developers but being flexible enough to find a balance between speed and conciseness is an art.